 - 1. Clothing must be workmanlike and neat. - 2.
 Boots - a.
 All riders must wear heeled boots. - b.
 Riders who must wear other footwear as the result of a physical disability must have a physician's statement submitted with their Rider Profile. - c.
 English tack style riders must use Peacock safety stirrups, S-shaped stirrups or Devonshire boots - d.
 Western tack style riders must use Peacock safety stirrups, S-shaped stirrups or Tapadero covers on stirrups. - e.
 All athletes/coaches are responsible for providing safety stirrups per discipline. - 3.
 Helmets: All riders must wear protective SEI-ASTM or BHS approved helmets with full chin harness which must be fastened at all times when the riders are working around horses. - 4.
 Number: Competitors must wear their assigned number prominently displayed on their backs during competition, practice at the competition and while in the competition "holding area" (stage). - 5.
 During practice, athletes must adhere to the helmet, boots and long pants rule, but may wear short-sleeved shirts without riding coats. - 6.
-All long haired riders should have their hair secured at the base of the head with an elastic band, braid or clip.
+All long-haired riders should have their hair secured at the base of the head with an elastic band, braid or clip.

-- 7. Appropriate English and Western show attire is preferred at all levels.
-When that is not possible, the following is acceptable: - a.
-Blue jeans and a collared shirt for Westernriders - b.
-Khakis pants and a solid color, collared shirt for Englishriders - 8.
+- a.
+Blue jeans and a collared shirt for Western riders - b.
+Khakis pants and a solid color, collared shirt for English riders - 8.
 Riders are not permitted to wear t-shirts or articles of clothing with advertising. - 9.
 Athletes/riders may wear shirts with your program name on them this is not considered advertising.